Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 #### Properties

-  * `string source` - reference to previously registered image name (preffered), or data: URI of PNG or JPEG binary data
+  * `string source` - reference to previously registered image name (preferred), or data: URI of PNG or JPEG binary data
   * `int fillMode` - one of:
     * `Const.Stretch` - the image is scaled to fit (the default)
     * `Const.PreserveAspectFit` - the image is scaled uniformly to fit without cropping